AnaxMorden/Halium-10-Samsung-a50-GSI/README.md

 # Halium-10-Samsung-a50
-This is the page for the samsung A50 halium port
+This is the page for the samsung A50 halium port that includes all errors

 In this Repo i will document all requirements and the working state